silentorbit/protobuf/README.markdown

 This is ALPHA, untested code.

-Correctness of the written binary data or handling of messages has not been tested yet.
+Correctness of the written binary data or handling of messages has not been tested.

 Check Test/Example.proto for the currently implemented features.

 ## Usage

-    CodeGenerator.exe Example.proto ExampleNamespace Example.cs
+    CodeGenerator.exe Example.proto [output.cs]

+If the optional output.cs parameter is omitted it will default to the basename of the .proto file.
+In this example it would be Example.cs

-The output is tree files.
+The output is three files.

  * Example.cs - Basic class declaration(based on .proto).
  * Example.Serializer.cs - Code for reading/writing the message.